Danney100/animal-farm/README.md

 We used foreca open source apis to fetch weather data. -> 'https://fnw-us.foreca.com/api/v1'

-Also, We used axios and materialize cdns to data feating and components designing.
+Also, We used axios cdns to data feating and components designing.